jocimor/portfolio/index.md

 Here is an example of [some code I wrote to generate a histogram using matplotlib.pyplot](PortfolioHistogram.htm).

 Here is an example of [some code I wrote to create a boxplot using seaborn](DisneyBoxplot.htm).

+## Working with MRI Data
+Here is an example of code I wrote to [apply a mask to an MRI brain image using